spangblop/better-on-bedrock-wiki/Main/Wiki/items/tools_armor.md

 ### Info
-Stardust is a new armor and tool tier for Better on Bedrock, and it is better than Netherite.
+Stardust is a new armor and tool tier for Better on Bedrock, and it's better than Netherite.
 ### How to obtain
 Getting stardust is pretty easy.
 All you do is mine the stardust ore which will drop a stardust nugget.
 You smelt this nugget to get stardust.
 You use stardust to craft a stardust ingot.